50ulR3ap3r/IdekCTF/Reverse/constructor/README.md

   // ... (comparison with user input) ...
 }

-3. Analysis of the Decryption Algorithm
+Step 3: Vulnerability and Strategy
-The core of the challenge lies in the do-while loop.
-This loop reads 42 bytes (0x2a in hexadecimal) from address 0x403040, decrypts them, and stores them in a local variable (local_48) before comparing them to the user's input.
+The vulnerability is the simplicity of the encryption scheme.
+The program reads 42 bytes (0x2a) from address 0x403040, decrypts them, and compares the result to the user's input.
+The algorithm is a series of XOR operations, which are easily reversible.

-The decryption algorithm for each byte c at index i is as follows:

-The encrypted byte is XORed with an incrementing key (bVar6).

-The result is XORed with the index i shifted one bit to the right (i >> 1).

-The final result is XORed with the constant 0x5a.

-To find the flag, we just need to reverse this logic.
+Our strategy is therefore:

+Extract the encrypted data block from the binary at address 0x403040.

+Re-implement the decryption logic in a script.

+Run the script on the extracted data to reveal the flag.

-4. Data Extraction and Decryption
+Step 4: Extraction and Decryption
 Dumping the Encrypted Data
-We extract the 42 encrypted bytes from address 0x403040 (offset 0x3040 in the file).
+We use xxd to dump the 42 bytes of encrypted data directly from the file, starting at offset 0x3040.

 $ xxd -s 0x3040 -l 42 -g 1 chall
 00003040: 33 21 00 6d 5f ab 86 b4 d4 2d 36 3a 4e 90 8c e3